 Justice Counts for those who have lost a family member in a truck accident, and we would love to help you however we can.
 Please call 1-800-525-7111 today and let’s review your claim.

-What is a Truck Accident Wrongful Death Claim?
+What Can File a Truck Accident Wrongful Death Claim?

 In general, if you’ve lost a loved one in a truck accident due to another person’s negligence, you can bring a claim against the trucking company or another party for damages.